savagelysubtle/the_aichemist_codex/docs/roadmap/roadmap.rst

 1. Check the GitHub issues labeled with "roadmap" to find tasks related to future features
 2. Comment on the issue to express your interest
-3. Follow our :doc:`contributing` guidelines to submit your work
+3. Follow our :doc:`../guides/contributing` guidelines to submit your work

 We particularly welcome contributions in these areas: